enonic/old-xp-doc/doc/developer/site/page/index.rst

 .. literalinclude:: code/controller-4.js
    :language: javascript

-To make live-edit understand that an element is a region, we need an attribute called ``data-portal-component-type`` with the value ``region`` in our HTML.
+To make the Page Editor understand that an element is a region, we need an attribute called ``data-portal-component-type`` with the value ``region`` in our HTML.

 .. literalinclude:: code/thymeleaf-3.html
    :language: html

-We can now use the live edit drag and drop interface to drag components into our page.
+We can now use the Page Editor drag and drop interface to drag components into our page.